dsr-lab/aas-reinforce-vs-ppo/README.md

 **WARNING**: if you need to train a new model from scratch, then you should also update the **WEIGHTS_PATH**, so as to avoid to automatically load the weights of the pretrained models.

 ## Project details
 Where necessary, the code is already well commented.
-Additionally, it is possible to find all the theoretical details used for creating the model in the file **assets/aas-report.py**.
+Additionally, it is possible to find all the theoretical details used for creating the model in the <a href="assets/aas-report.pdf">project report</a>.

 ## RECORDINGS
 Some recordings taken with the trained models on each game.